gennachiaro/phd_proposal/manuscript.md

 *Sequence Stratigraphy and Ar-Ar Age Dating:*

 We propose to investigate whether fiamme type and population change as a supereruption progresses.
 Our approach will take advantage of the previous work done by Willcock et al. (2013) in which they correlated stratigraphic logs throughout the deposit with observed changes in volcanic lithofacies for 13 intracaldera and 7 outflow stratigraphic sections.
 More detailed efforts to ascertain the temporal changes of the Ora eruption involved plotting the bulk rock compositions, biotite crystal content, and total crystal content as they varied stratigraphically (Willcock et al., 2015) (Fig. 6).
 We have identified potential horizons of interest that may signify a change in eruptive material (Fig. 6).
-By sampling the fiamme types present at these locations, we hope to discover whether there are gradual or instantaneous changes in the fiamme types or populations.
+By sampling the fiamme types present at these locations, we hope to discover whether there are gradual or instantaneous changes in the fiamme types and populations.
 Similar to the methodology employed in sedimentary strata with fossil assemblages, we may be able to observe fiamme “extinction horizons” representing the depletion of a magma chamber.
 We will also utilize this workflow on samples of the ignimbrite matrix with a machine learning algorithm to determine whether we see a change in mineral populations with time.
 These methods will allow us to extract relative timescales for magmatic events taking place during the Ora supereruption.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72556237-d2562480-3863-11ea-86bc-0a83ca508c78.png" width="70%"></p>